 Child Custody and Parenting Arrangements:

-The most sensitive and significant discussions during mediation for divorcing parents often involve the parenting arrangements that will be serve the needs of their children.
+The most sensitive and significant discussions during mediation for divorcing parents often involve the parenting arrangements that will serve the needs of their children.
 With mediation, many more of the nuances involved in these determinations can be addressed, allowing both parents to participate in the development of a parenting plan.
 Clearly, no one has as much insight into the lives and personalities of your children as you and your spouse.
-Utilizing all of your shared knowledge, the two of you can produce the most substantive and beneficial strategies tailored for to suit each child’s needs.
+Utilizing all of your shared knowledge, the two of you can produce the most substantive and beneficial strategies tailored to suit each child’s needs.
 Although issues of child custody can provide fertile ground for battles, mediation can help parents to communicate their concerns in a safe and open environment.
 In addition, the agreements to be made in these cases are entirely customizable, ensuring that neither parent feels alienated or robbed of participation in their child’s life.
 As for decisions regarding the child’s upbringing, both parents can communicate their feelings about religious affiliations, holidays celebrations, participation in activities, educational concerns, and many other issues to reach amicable solutions.
 Ultimately, you make the decisions about your child’s future.

 Contact our New Jersey Divorce Mediators for a Free Consultation

 Our team includes attorneys from a host of diverse backgrounds, many of whom have held positions within the New Jersey Family Court System, as well as those who have served as panelists for New Jersey’s Matrimonial Early Settlement Panel Mediation Program.
 Our knowledge of the law and compassion for people allows us to focus on the people while structuring the process.
-For a free mediation consultation with one of our gifted mediators, contact our offices in Hackensack, Bergen County at 201-897-6670 or Morristown, Morris County at 973-975-0476 anytime for a cost-free consultation.
+For a free mediation consultation with one of our gifted mediators, contact our offices in Hackensack, Bergen County at 201-897-6670 or Whippany, Morris County at 973-975-0476 anytime for a cost-free consultation.